 The Schizophrenia Bulletin is pleased to announce the establishment of a Wayne Fenton, M.D.
 Award for Exceptional Clinical Care.
 This program is designed to recognize providers (individuals and groups) who exemplify Dr. Fenton's commitment to improving the daily lives of individuals with schizophrenia.
 As CEO of the Chestnut Lodge Hospital and later as Director of the Division of Adult Translational Research at NIMH, Dr. Fenton worked tirelessly to ensure that clients were afforded the best possible treatment.
 He used his position to make the scientific community aware of the need for improvements in the mental health system, but also made himself available to patients in their times of greatest need.

 The award will consist of a $1000 cash prize and a five-year complimentary subscription to Schizophrenia Bulletin.
-Candidacy is open to any credentialed individual (alive or recently deceased) or professional group engaged in the care and treatment of individuals with schizophrenia.
+Eligible candidates include any credentialed individual (alive or recently deceased) or professional group engaged in the care and treatment of individuals with schizophrenia.
 Nominations will be accepted from professional colleague(s) or from organizations such as mental health advocacy and consumer groups.
 Applications must include:

 - A completed nomination form.
 Multiple forms should be used if more than one individual is nominating a candidate.